 - Increased energy efficiency: Reduced pressure loss of 15 Pa; pressure loss specification reduced by 10 %

 The display shows system-relevant data, such as target and actual values, energy consumption data, function of the Secuflow fan, maintenance intervals as well as warnings and alarms.

 - Error analysis

-The fume cupboard and control are perfectly coordinated with AC4.
+The fume hood and control are perfectly coordinated with AC4.

-- One point of contact for the safe operation of the fume cupboard
+- One point of contact for the safe operation of the fume hood

 - Clear CE marking, type-tested according to EN 14175-6